 Also fond of warm coastal seas are blacktip sharks, who are sometimes spotted leaping above the water’s surface too.
 While they feed on squid, stingrays and crustaceans, a tasty fish supper makes a more fulfilling dinner – all they need to do is follow the fishermen.

 On Saga escorted tours, guests have experienced guides to show them the way around sights and tourist attractions.
-And on Saga’s Florida’s Golden Coasts and Coral Sunsets 13-night tour, there are a wealth of excursions and visits all included in the price.
+And on Saga’s Florida’s Golden Coasts and Coral Sunsets 13-night tour, there is a wealth of excursions and visits all included in the price.

 Starting off in Orlando, your first day is spent in the historic St Augustine, before travelling south to Miami, home of stunning beaches and colourful Art Deco buildings.
 Then the tour takes you to Key West, much loved by writer Ernest Hemingway, Naples, Sarasota and a relaxing resort at Clearwater Beach.